 What careers would this be suitable for?

 Students wishing to pursue a career in the Art and Design Industry usually undertake a Foundation Course, followed by a Degree Course.
 A Foundation Course lasts for one year and students can enrol in a college in the local area.
 During Foundation Courses, students will learn many new art and design skills and build up a portfolio of work that can be taken along to desired Degree Course interviews.
 Students apply for Degree Courses during Foundation Courses; there are many different courses all over the country to choose from.
-Studying AS or A2 Photography can lead to a Foundation Course in Art & Design and ultimately onto a range of university degree courses and careers in:
+Studying A Level Photography can lead to a Foundation Course in Art & Design and ultimately onto a range of university degree courses and careers in:

 - Video and Television;